khalillab/large-cage/README.md

 for those time points present in the `data/reference_time_points.txt` file (one line per time point).

-    python3 src/simulation.py --drive 71 72 100 --antidote 0 10 50 --pop-size 500 --repetitions 10
+    python3 src/simulation.py --wild-type 400 400 400 --drive 71 72 100 --antidote 0 10 50 --release 500 --repetitions 10

-In the second example we are running 10 simulations with three introductions: on top of the 500 wild-type individuals we are introducing het. drive males and het. antidote males, as follows:
+In the second example we are running 10 simulations with three introductions: on top of the 400 wild-type individuals we are introducing het. drive males and het. antidote males, as follows:

 * initial population: 71 drives, 0 antidotes
 * first introduction: 72 drives, 10 antidotes
 * second introduction: 100 drives, 50 antidotes

+The `--release` option indicates how many pupae are introduced once the eggs produced in the cage are developed.
 Since we didn't provide the `--time-points` argument, the script will report output for each day of the simulations.